There are many chord names and symbols. The most of existing names, symbols, suffixes and abbreviations will be explained in this guide.

 Numbers in chord names relates in general to scale degrees.
 It is easy to misunderstand the numerals and believe they stand for the number of notes sin the chord, for example, which is not the case.

 Very often the number indicate an extended note to a major or minor chord.
-The Cmaj7 chord, for example, is a C minor chord extended with the seventh tone degree in the major scale (B).
+The Cmaj7 chord, for example, is a C major chord extended with the seventh tone degree in the major scale (B).

 6, 9, 11, 13